 3. Your dog may be lonely

 Dogs who are left alone for long hours during the day may be craving attention.
-Once the family retires for the night, a lonely dog may bark when separated from her pack again.
+Once the family retires for the night, a lonely dog could bark when she’s separated from her pack again.

-What you can do: Once you return home, be sure to spend quality time with your dog.
+What you can do: Once you return home, be sure to spend quality time with your furry friend.
 Take her for a long walk and play her favorite games.
 At bedtime, consider letting your dog sleep in your room with you.

 4. When senior dogs bark at night